-Impacts: Increased pumping on the Bishop Cone could affect the rate of discharge of flowing wells.
+Impacts: Increased pumping on the Bishop Cone could affect the rate of with vegetation dependent upon flows from such wells.

-Project Description/

-Mitigation Measure: Changes in flow rates from flowing wells will be monitored along with vegetation dependent upon flows from such wells.
 Groundwater pumping will be managed to avoid significant decreases or changes in vegetation dependent upon water from flowing wells.
 Water will be provided if necessary to avoid such decreases and changes in vegetation if flows from such wells are diminished due to groundwater pumping.

-Mitigation Goals/ 5 1 1 5

-Strategies/Actions: Avoidance of impact.

-Project Status/